balena-io/balena-cli/INSTALL-MAC.md

 * Downgrade Docker Desktop to version 18.06.1.
 Link: [Docker CE for Mac](https://docs.docker.com/docker-for-mac/release-notes/#docker-community-edition-18061-ce-mac73-2018-08-29)

-The [balena CLI Docker images](./docker/DOCKER.md) also support the `balena preload` command, but they do not avoid the requirement of using a Linux physical or virtual machine.
-This is because the AUFS storage driver is not present in the Linux kernel used by the newer versions of Docker Desktop for Windows or macOS.

 We are working on replacing AUFS with overlay2 in balenaOS images of the affected device types.